memoiry/ModMashup.jl/docs/src/index.md

 ## Why called ModMashup?

 Because the implementation of GeneMANIA in this package is different.
-We get intuitive from [mashup]() to replace linear regression part of GeneMANIA for high-performance computing.
+We get intuitive from [mashup](http://www.cell.com/cell-systems/fulltext/S2405-4712(16)30360-X?_returnURL=http%3A%2F%2Flinkinghub.elsevier.com%2Fretrieve%2Fpii%2FS240547121630360X%3Fshowall%3Dtrue) to replace linear regression part of GeneMANIA for high-performance computing.
 In short, mashup learns patient embedding and we use this information to derivate network weights.

 ## ModMashup API